ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 ```

-#### Including key values into data
+#### Importing parent object key values

-Let’s say we want to save values in parent object keys to the trable as well.
-In this case we can use the [following option](https://clickhouse.com/docs/en/operations/settings/settings/#format_json_object_each_row_column_for_object_name) to define the name of the column we want key values to be saved to:
+Let’s say we also want to save values in parent object keys to the table.
+In this case, we can use the [following option](https://clickhouse.com/docs/en/operations/settings/settings/#format_json_object_each_row_column_for_object_name) to define the name of the column we want key values to be saved to:

 ```sql
 SET format_json_object_each_row_column_for_object_name = 'id'